tarwn/lessthandot-hugo/blogs/content/posts/2008-09-08-what-is-deferred-name-resolution-and-why.md

 SELECT * FROM temptable --what does this return
 ```

 What about variables?
-Let&#8217;s try it out, run this
+Let's try it out, run this

 sql
 DECLARE @x INT